npelikan/posit-snowflake-yyz/r-modeling/README.md

 ## High-Level Overview:

-In this example, we use the `tidymodels` and `orbital` packages to train a machine learning model on Lending Club data and then run the inference *directly in Snowflake*.
+In this example, we use the `tidymodels` and `orbital` packages to train a machine learning model on [Lending Club loan data](https://www.kaggle.com/datasets/wordsforthewise/lending-club) and then run the inference *directly in Snowflake*.
 This is a game-changer for fast, efficient inference without the hassle of managing dependencies.
 The process generates raw SQL queries that Snowflake executes, showcasing Snowflake's compute power.

 ### What is `orbital`?